void-ppc/void-ppc-docs/INSTALL.md

 $ # install base-voidstrap, a minimal base system package for container environments
 $ # -R == repository URL, -r == target directory, -S == sync
 $ # add /be to URL for big endian, and /musl for musl (/be/musl for BE musl)
+$ # use just xbps-install if host distro comes with xbps
 $ ./xbps-install.static -R https://repo.void-ppc64.octaforge.org/current -r /media/rootfs -S base-voidstrap
 ```